 Student objectives: Can-Dos

-Since my school needed a final exam, I revamped an old Integrated Performance Assessment (IPA).
-Note: I don’t recommend full IPAs for Novice learners; IPAs tend to be thematic and force students to focus too much on specialized language, which is more appropriate for Intermediates.
+I don’t usually recommend full IPAs for Novice learners; IPAs tend to be thematic and force students to focus on specialized language, which is more appropriate for Intermediates.
 I prefer to give broad language to my Novice learners, and keep the assessments simple.
 However, as an end-of-year summative assessment, this worked really well.
 I was impressed with what students could do!

 If you want to take a look at the IPA, please email me at cecileflaine at gmail dot com.